stevejoachim/rosejoachimcom/exampleSite/content/about/_index.md

 For each report, I survey physicians on their most frequently prescribed therapies and interview key opinion leaders about new developments in the field.
 I combine these primary data with findings from journal articles, regulatory filings, and other documents to create a detailed report that forecasts market trends over the next decade.

 Along with long-form reports, I’ve produced numerous short communications at GlobalData including press releases, insight pieces, conference coverage, and expert commentary.
-Although my focus is on immunological diseases, I’ve enjoyed branching out into new topics like cybersecurity in healthcare and the medical device market.
+Although my focus is on immunological diseases, I’ve enjoyed branching out into new topics like cybersecurity in healthcare and the medical device industry.

 My experiences as a doctoral student, teacher, and healthcare analyst have expanded my abilities as a writer and deepened my interest in science communication.
 I am excited to push further into this field and continue to grow as a writer, communicator, and scientist.